**Welcome to Our Practice**

 How could the people that were admired for their strength and vitality by both the persians and the Romans be riddled with draining, depleting, life sucking parasites??
 It did not make sense.
 So this began the helminth, helminthic therapy, and practice dedication to therapeutic helminths.
 Within a few months of working with a researcher we had our first batch of therapeutic helminths ready for application, and I took them.
 Well… I felt amazing.
 Within a few months I gave my son a dose and within a few months his laboratory results were NORMAL for the first time in years.
 And they have continued normal since.
 Lots of amazing hookworm helminthic therapy stories…

-Unfortunately it is the inefficient practice that is most successful a lot of times.
+Unfortunately it is the inefficient practice that is most successful in helping people a lot of times.
 I mean, it your friend your friend because they are most efficient in their time with you?
 Do you love your sweetheart, kids, family or parents because they are most efficient during their time with you.
 For better or worse the more you streamline your practice the more information you loose about the patient.
 Is 12X1 equal to 1x12?
 Simple answer is yes.
 But are 12 one day vacations the same as 1 twelve day vacation?
 I don’t think so.

 It’s much easier to let go of ten bottles of a product you have tried then one hundered bottles of a supplement that you have custom labeled with your name for your practice and to sell to your patients.